-20. Similarly, IRC may not fund claimant's attendance at the Marquee Performing Arts Academy under Welfare and Institutions Code section 4648.5, subdivision (a)(2), (3), and (4), because IRC may not fund "[s]ocial recreation activities, except for those activities vendored as community-based day programs" (subdivision (a)(2)); "[e]ducational services for children three to 17" (subdivision (a)(3)); or "[n]onmedical therapies, including, but not limited to, specialized recreation, art, dance, and music" (subdivision (a)(4)).
+26. Similarly, IRC may not fund claimant's attendance at the Marquee Performing Arts Academy under Welfare and Institutions Code section 4648.5, subdivisions (a)(2), (a)(3), and (a)(4), because IRC may not fund "[s]ocial recreation activities, except for those activities vendored as community-based day programs" (subdivision (a)(2)); "[e]ducational services for children three to 17" (subdivision (a)(3)); or

+"[n]onmedical therapies, including, but not limited to, specialized recreation, art, dance, and music" (subdivision (a)(4)).
 Claimant failed to prove by a preponderance of the evidence that the exception provided in subdivision (c) of section 4648.5 applies.
-The Marquee classes are not a "primary or critical means for ameliorating the physical, cognitive, or psychosocial effects" of claimant's disability of autism, and the Marquee classes are not "necessary to enable the consumer to remain in his or her home."
-Rather the classes claimant takes at Marquee are something that a family of a minor child without disabilities would be responsible for providing.
+The Marquee classes are not a "primary or critical means for ameliorating the physical, cognitive, or psychosocial effects" of claimant's disability of cerebral palsy, and the Marquee classes are not "necessary to enable the consumer to remain in his or her home."
+Rather the music and dance classes claimant attends at Marquee are something that a family of a minor child without disabilities would be responsible for providing.
 (See Welf. & Inst.
 Code, § 4646.4, subd. (a)(4).)
-Therefore, IRC shall not be ordered to pay for claimant's music classes at Marquee.
+Therefore, IRC shall not be ordered to pay for claimant's piano, dance, and singing classes at Marquee.